aadamsx/meteor-web-app-test/README.md

 - [ ] React Native client to Web API?
 - [ ] Logging in middleware for all requests.
 - [ ] Consider removing Meteor Accounts dependency
+- [ ] Add "Web Hooks" on the client to get response status from long-running service.
+- [ ] Singleton and Concurrency concepts:
+  - [ ] Singleton: One connection to a database = one module = one class within that module, must all be unique per HTTP request (cannot have one request, stepping on another, by overwriting the next).
+  - [ ] Concurrency: Web App must be able to handle concurrent HTTP requests reading from and writing to a database.

 .